Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Proofs

 where the equality holds if and only if

-Considering the second condition in \eqref{eqn:unique-suf-6}, the above equality condition is violated by some $t\in\mathcal{K}$.
-Therefore, we have proven that condition \eqref{eqn:unique-suf-2} holds strictly.
+Considering the second condition in \eqnref{eqn:unique-suf-6}, the above equality condition is violated by some $t\in\mathcal{K}$.
+Therefore, we have proven that condition \eqnref{eqn:unique-suf-2} holds strictly.

-Combining the two cases, we complete the proof. \end{proof} Next, we prove that the condition in Lemma \ref{lem:unique-suf} is also necessary for the uniqueness. \begin{lemma}[Necessary condition for uniqueness] Suppose that condition \eqref{eqn:optimal-nes-suf} holds.
-If the ground truth matrix $\bar{A}$ is the unique global solution to problem \eqref{eqn:nonlinear-obj}, then for every nonzero $Z\in\mathbb{R}^{m\times n}$, we have
+Combining the two cases, we complete the proof. \end{proof} Next, we prove that the condition in Lemma \ref{lem:unique-suf} is also necessary for the uniqueness. \begin{lemma}[Necessary condition for uniqueness] Suppose that condition \eqnref{eqn:optimal-nes-suf} holds.
+If the ground truth matrix $\bar{A}$ is the unique global solution to problem \eqnref{eqn:nonlinear-obj}, then for every nonzero $Z\in\mathbb{R}^{n\times m}$, we have

-\end{lemma} \begin{proof} Assume conversely that there exists a nonzero $Z\in\mathbb{R}^{m\times n}$ such that
+\end{lemma} \begin{proof} Assume conversely that there exists a nonzero $Z\in\mathbb{R}^{n\times m}$ such that

 Without loss of generality, we assume that